th-rtyf-re/chess-dip/RULES.md

 **Chess Dip** is Diplomacy played on a chess board.
 The mechanics are a balance of Diplomacy rules, chess moves, and interesting strategy.
 Each side of the board is divided into two powers, named after a classic chess opening or defense.
 Units are all possible chess pieces except for the queen.
 Pieces move and support following their chess moves: this includes castling and en passant\!
 Also, dislodged pieces are automatically disbanded.

 The major novelty is the introduction of multiple-square moves, like those of bishops and rooks (but not knights\!).
 Much like a convoy, for these moves to succeed, no intermediate square may be “dislodged”.
 To prevent dislodges, intermediate squares may be supported by a new move called support-convoying, similar to support-holds.
 There are also multiple-square supports, which can themselves be supported, and so on.
-A support-convoy on a failed multiple-square order also fails, so pieces cannot arbitrarily support-convoy squares.
+If an intermediate square is dislodged, then all support-convoys on later squares in the multiple-square move fail.
+This is to prevent pieces from arbitrarily support-convoying squares.

 # Main course: the rules
 ## Setup